meetfvtagline/python_Exercise/README.md

-# python_Exercise

-1. Python Exercise (4 Hours)
+🐍 Python Exercise

+📌 Exercise 1: Check Multiples

+Task:
-Python program to check whether the given integer is a multiple of 5 and 7, and 10, 56.
+Write a Python program to check whether a given integer (from terminal input) is a multiple of:

-   	 Note: Input should be taken from the terminal.
+5 and 7

+10

+56

+📌 Exercise 2: Factorial Using Recursion

+Task:
-Python program to find the factorial of a number using recursion.
+Write a Python program to compute the factorial of a number using recursion.
- Note: Input should be taken from the terminal.
+Input must be taken from the terminal.

-Consider the following example of a 3x4 matrix implemented as a list of 3 lists of length.
-For example:
-	Input:
- [
+📌 Exercise 3: Matrix Transpose

+Task:
+Given a 3×4 matrix like:

-   [1, 2, 3, 4],
+[[1, 2, 3, 4],
  [5, 6, 7, 8],
-   [9, 10, 11, 12],
+ [9, 10, 11, 12]]
- ]

-Output:
+Output the transposed matrix:

-[[1, 5, 9], [2, 6, 10], [3, 7, 11], [4, 8, 12]]
+[[1, 5, 9],
+ [2, 6, 10],
+ [3, 7, 11],
+ [4, 8, 12]]

-2. Find the even elements from an array.
-Respectively multiply this element in the array.
-            For example:
+📌 Exercise 4: Extract and Multiply Even Elements (One-Line Code)

+Task:
+For an input array (taken from terminal), find the even elements and multiply each even number by 2.
+One-line code requirement:

+No for loop

+No if statement
+Example:
 Input:

 [1, 2, 3, 4, 5]

-Output
- [4,8]

-Note: Need one line code, don't use for loop and if statement.
-Input should be taken from the terminal

-3. Write a program.
-For example:
-    Input
+Output:

+[4, 8]

+📌 Exercise 5: Remove NaN Values

+Task:
+Given the following input (no user input required):

 [56.2, float('NaN'), 51.7, 55.3, 52.5, float('NaN'), 47.8]

-    Output
+Output should remove all NaN values:

 [56.2, 51.7, 55.3, 52.5, 47.8]

-Note: No need to input
+📌 Exercise 6: Flatten a List (List Comprehension + For Loop)

+Task:
-4. Flatten a list using list comprehension and for a loop.
+Flatten a 2D list into a 1D list using list comprehension.
+No input required.
-For example:
+Example:
 Input:

 [[1,2,3], [4,5,6], [7,8,9]]

 Output:
-    [1, 2, 3, 4, 5, 6, 7, 8, 9]

-	Note: No need to input.
+[1,2,3,4,5,6,7,8,9]

+📌 Exercise 7: Sum of Last Elements of Each Row

+Task:
-5. To read the last element from each row and sum of the all last elements.
+Take matrix input from the terminal and compute the sum of the last element in each row.
-For example:
-	Input
+Example:
+Input:

 [[8, 14, -6], [12,7,4], [-11,3,21]]

-Output
-19
-	 Note: Input should be taken from the terminal.

-6. Flatten a list using list comprehension and for a loop.
-For example:
-   Input:
-   [[1,2,3], [4,5,6], [7,8,9]]

 Output:
-    [1, 2, 3, 4, 5, 6, 7, 8, 9]

-	Note: No need to input.

-7. To read the last element from each row and sum of the all last elements.
-For example:
-	Input
-[[8, 14, -6], [12,7,4], [-11,3,21]]

-Output
 19
-	 Note: Input should be taken from the terminal.